 You will no doubt be wondering what you can earn as a hand model.
 The good news is that it can be quite lucrative, although it’s not as easy to pin down a hand model salary as you would think because you are usually paid by the project.
 This means that it all depends on how much work you are getting, as well as the fees you ask for.

 Hand model jobs are usually paid an average of $1000 per day for TV work or between $2000 and $5000 a day for print campaigns.
 At the very top of the pile, the most elite hand models in the world can earn $10,000 for a single day’s shoot.
 Most hand models end up working part-time, but there are a few examples out there of models who use their hands as full-time earners.

 Bear in mind that if you are signed to a modeling agency, your agent will take a cut of your earnings as a fee.
-If you are freelance, you get to keep all of the money – but you might also have to work harder to find jobs, as well as having to learn negotiation skills if you want to be paid to the fullest of your potential.
+If you are a freelancer, you get to keep all of the money you earn from your modeling gig – but you might also have to work harder to find jobs, as well as having to learn negotiation skills if you want to be paid to the fullest of your potential.

 Who are the Best Hand Models in the World?

 One of the most notable hand models out there is Adele Uddo.
 She is actually a parts model, which means she models other areas as well – in her case, this includes her eyes, lips, chest, legs, and feet.
 She has a graceful body and takes great care of herself from head to toe.

 Uddo is often called in to work as a celebrity double.
 This is someone who stands in for a celebrity in advertising campaigns or film work, as we mentioned previously.
 She has filled in for Katie Perry, BeyoncÃ©, Natalie Portman, Reese Witherspoon, and Penelope Cruz just to name a few.
 She has been published in huge magazines around the world and has made enough of a name for herself that she was also able to launch her own skincare line.

 How Should You Prepare for a Hand Model Shoot?